ibmresilient/resilient-python-api/docgen-example/README.md

 The following Resilient platform guides provide additional information:
 * _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _Integration Server Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
-* _System Administrator Guide_: provides procedure to install, configure and deploy apps.
+* _System Administrator Guide_: provides the procedure to install, configure and deploy apps.

 The guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
 On this web page, select your Resilient platform version.
 On the follow-on page, you can find the _App Host Deployment Guide_ or _Integration Server Guide_ by expanding **Resilient Apps** in the Table of Contents pane.
 The System Administrator Guide is available by expanding **System Administrator**.